hed-standard/hed-documentation/quick-guide.md

 **HED Tagging**: Most people who have worked with EEG data are familiar with the practice of using brief (and thus, vague) and lab- or study-specific labels (*'Target'*) or arbitrary integers (*'event type 17'*) to record the nature of experimental events occurring during an EEG, MEG, or iEEG experiment.
 Using such a dataset for analysis thus involves first (hopefully) locating and reading the reported experiment description carefully to gain a more detailed sense of the meaning of the saved event codes or labels.
 However, the lack of detail in stored numeric event codes and event labels (to some extent, even in initial publications on the data) prevents researchers from flexibly combining events across studies based on the precise nature of the experimental events (questions such as: *'Are green stimuli processed differently than red, no matter their shape?'*, *'Is there any EEG biomarker of the participant having heard a natural sound (such as a bird call) rather than a synthetic sounded (such as a sine tone)?'*).
 Nor are researchers able to most efficiently evaluate which events to include in their analyses (e.g. to fulfill goals such as, *'Only the blue targets'.*).
 Meanwhile, the increasing momentum and success of various data sharing efforts now begin to allow EEG researchers to access an increasing number of datasets from studies involving different designs.
 This opens the possibility of applying advanced machine learning approaches to analyze EEG dynamics based on a larger and more diverse scale of data.
 Unfortunately, these possibilities are highly restricted by the constraints imposed by the current practice of experiment event annotation.

 **The HED System**:The *Hierarchical Event Descriptor (HED)* system provides a standardized way to describe more precisely the nature of recorded or later identified experimental events.
 Using HED-tagged datasets, researchers will no longer have to interpret stored, meaningless event codes or vague text labels.
 Detailed event descriptions, in a syntax that is both easily readbale to humans and computer programs, will be stored within the archived data itself.
 HED-informed analysis tools can then easily select and aggregate HED-tagged events of any description *across* any number of archived studies, with minimal human supervision.
 The HED system comprises a schema (syntax and agreed upon top-level tag hierarchy) and a software ecosystem supporting annotation, validation, and extraction of experimental events using HED tags.
 The [*HED schema*](http://www.hedtags.org/display_hed.html) specifies a collection of HED tags in use to annotate events, organized in a partially hierarchical structure.
 Software supporting the use of HED event tagging currently includes the EEGLAB plug-in library of [*HEDTools*](https://github.com/hed-standard/hed-matlab/tree/master/EEGLABPlugin), the GUI-based tagging program [*CTAGGER*](https://github.com/hed-standard/hed-java/blob/master/java/tagging/CTagger.jar) (now bundled with the *HEDTools* plug-in), and the online [*HED validator*](http://visual.cs.utsa.edu/hed/validation).
-The *HEDTools* plug-in for EEGLAB makes the tools callable from both the MATLAB commandline and from the EEGLAB main window menu.
+The *HEDTools* plug-in for EEGLAB makes the tools callable from both the MATLAB command-line and from the EEGLAB main window menu.

-**Using HED and HEDTools**: This guide will focus on the EEGLAB plug-in *HEDTools* for experimental event annotation, validation, and identification using  HED event tags.
-After reading this guide, you will be familiar with the HED Schema and how to associate HED tags with events in existing data, either manually or using *CTAGGER*.
-You will also see how to use HED-annotated event descriptions in your analysis.
-Your understanding will not be limited to working in the EEGLAB environment; the HED system is distributed in both MATLAB and python versions, and can thus be used in nearly any data analysis tool environment.
+**Using HED and HEDTools**: This guide will focus on the EEGLAB plug-in *HEDTools* for experimental event annotation, validation, and identification using HED tags.
+After reading this guide, you will get more familiar with the HED Schema and how to associate HED tags with events in existing data, either manually or using *CTAGGER*.

 [I. Event annotation & extraction with EEGLAB plug-in *HEDTools*](#I)